ACHYUTAM2004/translation_gen_ai/README.md

 2. Specify the language you want to translate to (e.g., "Hindi", "Spanish", "French") in the **"Translate to"** input field.
 3. Click the **"Translate"** button.
 4. The translated text will appear below in a green success box.
+5. You can checkout the streamlit app at https://genai-translation.streamlit.app/

 -----